r-cbl/timmy-challenge/README.md

 ## Challenge

-1. Check if the input is a valid mountain (uses pushdown automaton)
+1. Check if the input is a valid mountain (with pushdown automaton)

-2. Check if the input is a valid mountain wwith tunnels (uses pushdown automaton)
+2. Check if the input is a valid mountain wwith tunnels (with pushdown automaton)

 3. Get the minimum amount of changes to turn an invalid mountain into a valid one